WouterG/ModelSyncMongo/README.md

 ```

 #### Getting a collection instance
-Now you can get a `MongoCollection` instance from the scheduler.
+Now you can get a `MongoCollection` instance from the connection.
 ```java
     private MongoCollection collection;